Danny Eslick

 Danny Eslick (born 29 May 1986) is an American professional motorcycle racer.
 He currently competes in the MotoAmerica Superstock 1000 Championship aboard a BMW S1000RR.

 Career

-Born in Tulsa, Oklahoma, Eslick has competed for most of his career in the United States, where he won the AMA Pro Daytona Sportbike Championship in 2009 (on a Buell 1125R) and 2011 (on a Suzuki GSXR600), the Harley-Davidson XR1200 Series in 2010 and the Daytona 200 race in 2014, 2015, 2017, and 2018.
+Born in Tulsa, Oklahoma, Eslick has competed for most of his career in the United States, where he won the AMA Pro Daytona Sportbike Championship in 2009 (on a Buell 1125R) and 2011 (on a Suzuki GSX-R600), the Harley-Davidson XR1200 Series in 2010 and the Daytona 200 race in 2014, 2015, 2017, and 2018.

 Eslick made his debut at international level when he competed in the 2013 Superbike World Championship round held in Laguna Seca as a wild card with Michael Jordan Motorsports.

 Eslick made his Grand Prix debut in the Moto2 class when he replaced the injured Efrén Vázquez in the 2016 French motorcycle Grand Prix, finishing the race in 25th place.